exposit/katamoiran/_posts/2017-01-12-lb-aw-mashup.md

 Here's one way that utilizes Traits and Tags, which are pretty much my favorite way to define a character in solo play.
 I like being able to weave backstory into current abilities, and I like being able to make just about any character I can think of, as long as I can describe them in words.

-Make a character as if for *Lady Blackbird*.
+So make a character as if for *Lady Blackbird*.
 Use *The Blackbird Companion* or roll your own.
 Don't mark down reserve dice, we're not using them.
+Try to avoid too much overlap in Tags, since the modifier will be capped at +3.

 Take two long duration Conditions that reflect areas in which your hero is weak, like "Phobia" or "Bad Back" or "Gullible".
 If this is your first session with this character, take a short duration Condition, too, like "Wounded" or "Tired" or "Hungry", just to get the ball rolling.